 Depends!
 You don't need the stuffing necessarily, but it adds a lot of flavor.
 And depending on the stuffing, you have an extra side dish to serve with the goose.
 If you don't want to make a stuffing, you can fill it with a few apples.
 They are supposed to add flavour, but also to absorb the fat.
 Therefore, the apples can be disposed afterwards.

-How to prepare the goose
+How to prepare the goose for a roast

 After you stuff the goose, you gotta "sew" it with toothpicks or kitchen string to prevent the stuffing from falling out.
 Also, to prevent the legs from burning and from putting their feet up in the air.